I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 $states.inputis the item itself.
 Assign variables from the parent scope can also be referenced from within the Map - Only Request Response is supported (.sync / callback not supported).
 Maximum execution time is 15 minutes

-- There is a payload size limit (256 KiB), so be careful of size overruns for roles with many policies
+- There is a payload size limit (256 KiB), so be careful of size overflow for roles with many policies

-- The sample in this article does not support pagination.
-Roles with many attached policies will not retrieve all records
+- The current sample does not support pagination.
+For roles with many attached policies, all items may not be retrieved

 Full ASL Definition